h2oai/steam/docs/ScoringServiceBuilder.md

 # H2O Scoring Service Builder

-The H2O Scoring Service Builder is an application that allows you to perform the following through either a web UI or command line:
+The H2O Scoring Service Builder is a stand-alone application that allows you to perform the following through either a web UI or command line:

 1. Compile a POJO, and then build a Jar file from a POJO and a gen-model file
 2. Compile the POJO, and then build a War file that is a service from a POJO, gen-model.
 You can then run the war file in Jetty, Tomcat, etc.